scikit-learn-contrib/metric-learn/doc/introduction.rst

 (Euclidean, City-Block, Cosine, etc.) using a priori knowledge of the domain.
-Distance metric learning (or simply, metric learning) is the sub-field of machine learning dedicated to automatically constructing optimal distance metrics.
+Distance metric learning (or simply, metric learning) is the sub-field of machine learning dedicated to automatically construct task-specific distance metrics from (weakly) supervised data.
+The learned distance metric often corresponds to a Euclidean distance in a new embedding space, hence distance metric learning can be seen as a form of representation learning.

 This package contains a efficient Python implementations of several popular metric learning algorithms, compatible with scikit-learn.
 This allows to use